Lee Murray: Early life

-At this time, Lee began attending Eaglesfield Boys School, which is where he met his eventual best friend and partner-in-crime, Paul Allen.
-Murray, who enjoyed reading and puzzles, was a sub-par student mainly doing well in football, failing to make the school team.
-Teachers found him unmanageable, he was expelled and found enrolment at Woolwich Polytechnic School to complete the statutory years of school.
-By then, Murray was living on the streets and was a member of a gang based on the Barnfield Estate, with stealing and drug-dealing a part of everyday activity; he and his friends were allegedly in daily contact with Nigerian drug dealers who operated at Plumstead train station, and an eventual turf war broke out that saw Murray and his friends win a local territory in drug trading.
+While attending Eaglesfield Boys School, Murray met Paul Allen, his eventual best friend.
+Murray was a sub-par student and failed to make the school's football team.
+Teachers found him unmanageable; he was expelled and enrolled at Woolwich Polytechnic School to complete the statutory years of school.
+By then, Murray was a member of a gang based on the Barnfield Estate, which engaged in theft and drug-dealing.
+He and his friends were allegedly in contact with Nigerian drug dealers who operated at Plumstead railway station; a turf war broke out that saw Murray and his friends win territory in the local drug trade.

-Murray was eventually convicted of possession of cocaine and cannabis, was named in the Old Bailey as a notorious London drug dealer who employed Paul Allen as his right-hand man plus a network of drug runners.
-One of his best friends from this time was a local ruffian and future mixed martial artist named Mark "The Beast" Epstein, who claimed that he and Lee sold crack cocaine and Lee "made a lot of money from that."
-Murray also proved himself adept at the more violent side of selling drugs, typically to control territory and make sure customers pay.
-Murray himself claimed that "some people would probably say I was a bully, but a bully to me is someone that goes for easy targets and people who can't fight back.
+With Allen as his right-hand man, Murray became notorious in southeast London.
+He employed a network of drug runners, including the Turkish-Cypriot Hussein Basar.
+One of Murray's friends from this time was a future mixed martial artist named Mark "The Beast" Epstein, who said that Murray "made a lot of money" by selling crack cocaine.
+Murray was adept at violence, typically to control territory and make sure customers pay, and said that "some people would probably say I was a bully, but a bully to me is someone that goes for easy targets and people who can't fight back.
 Me, I went for all targets."
-Murray was known for punching people almost at random in the street, as well as habitually harassing a man who ran a local corner shop.
+Murray became known for punching people almost at random in the street, as well as harassing a man who ran a local corner shop.

-Murray was sentenced to a term at Feltham Young Offenders Institution, the first of his custodial sentences for what ranked as his more minor offences such as assault and thievery; others followed in Dover and Norwich.
-Upon emerging from Feltham, Murray devoted energy to the gym, lifting weights and drinking weight-gain shakes to add bulk to his lanky, 6' frame.
-Joining him was Allen, who by then was known as "The Enforcer", presumably from drug-dealing activity.

-Murray and Allen were soon using steroids and spending the money they earned from selling drugs on luxury cars.
-The police stopped Murray regularly, and, because they suspected he was a drug dealer, attempted to place an informer in his gang but could not gain enough evidence to prosecute Murray.
-He was contemptuous of the police, often mocking and intimidating them on the streets, sometimes following officers around in his car.
-Some officers at Plumstead Police Station told his biographer others felt wary, it would be best not to aggravate him and added "he's a very dangerous man."
+Murray received multiple custodial sentences during his youth, including a term at Feltham Young Offenders Institution for assault and thievery.
+Upon emerging from Feltham, Murray devoted energy to lifting weights and drinking weight-gain shakes to add bulk to his lanky, 6 ft frame.
+Joining him was Allen, who by then was known as "The Enforcer".
+Murray and Allen began using anabolic steroids and spending the money they earned from selling drugs on luxury cars.
+The police stopped Murray regularly.
+As they suspected he was a drug dealer, they attempted to place an informer in his gang but could not gain enough evidence to prosecute Murray.
+He was contemptuous of the police, often intimidating them on the streets.
+According to author Howard Sounes, some officers at Plumstead Police Station perceived Murray to be "very dangerous".